Application Steps for Dual Credit

-Students must complete an Add/Drop Form, obtain the required signatures, and submit to BHSU before the last day to drop for that semester.
-Individual classes can be dropped for a full refund if the drop form is received by 5:00pm on the listed drop date.
+Students must complete an Add/Drop Form, obtain the required signatures, and submit it to BHSU before the last day to drop for that semester.
+Individual classes can be dropped for a full refund if the drop form is received by 5 p.m. on the listed drop date.
 Your course drop date can be found on your confirmation email or your course syllabus.
 A class dropped by this date will be completely removed from the student’s record.

 Withdrawing from a Course after the Drop Date- with a "W" grade -

-Withdrawing from a course after the Drop Date has past: Individual classes dropped after the drop date will be assigned a grade of "WD" (withdraw) up to the 70% meeting date "Withdraw" deadline.
+Withdrawing from a course after the Drop Date has passed: Individual classes dropped after the drop date will be assigned a grade of "WD" (withdraw) up to the 70% meeting date "Withdraw" deadline.
 This grade is only a notation and does not negatively affect your college grade point average.
 If a student is enrolled in multiple classes and drops only part of their schedule, there is no refund of tuition/fees.
-A student is limited to no more than 6 grades of "WD" throughout their undergraduate career, within the SDBOR system of schools.
+A student is limited to no more than six grades of "WD" throughout their undergraduate career, within the SDBOR system of schools.
 The last date to withdraw for a "WD" grade is listed on your confirmation email as well as your course syllabus.

-Withdrawing from ALL courses after the Drop Date has past: If a student is enrolled in only one class and drops that class or is enrolled in multiple classes and drops all classes within the SD Board of Regents system, they will be withdrawn from school for the semester.
+Withdrawing from ALL courses after the Drop Date has passed: If a student is enrolled in only one class and drops that class or is enrolled in multiple classes and drops all classes within the SD Board of Regents system, they will be withdrawn from school for the semester.
 Grades of "WW" will be assigned to all classes with a withdrawal date noted on the transcript for the semester.
 A pro-rated schedule to credit tuition/fees is used to determine the amount of the refund up to 60% of the scheduled class meeting.
 Between the 60% and 70% date, withdraws are allowed, but there is no refund.